 As part of this initiative CRU created the CRUcial Conversations podcast series, which explored grassroots-lead change in Queensland's disability community.

 CRU particularly supports two voluntary and unfunded organisations.
-They promote Social Role Valorisation (SRV) and Inclusive Education in Queensland.
 They are:

 Values in Action Association